Sourcegraph: Sourcegraph Code Search

 Code Search tool is used to search and summarize code.
 It supports over 30 programming languages and integrates with GitHub and GitLab for code hosting, Codecov for code coverage, and Jira Software for project management.
 Sourcegraph's Code Search uses a variant of Google's PageRank algorithm to rank results by relevance.
 While it was originally launched under the Apache License, on June 13, 2023, it was relicensed to the non-open-source "Sourcegraph Enterprise" license.
 Then, on August 22, 2024, the source code was moved to a private repository, and thus no longer source-available.

 Sourcegraph Amp

 Launched in 2025, Amp can generate code, generate documentation, write tests, and perform refactoring operations on projects.
 The tool operates on a credit-based pricing model and is available through web interfaces, command-line tools, and IDE extensions.

+In December 2025, Sourcegraph announced that Amp would be spun-off to become a separate company.

 Sourcegraph Cody

-Cody is an AI coding assistant that can help users write, fix, and maintain code by providing context-aware assistance.
-Cody is available for Microsoft Visual Studio Code and most JetBrains IDEs.
+Cody is an AI coding application for writing and maintaining code.
+Cody was released in December 2023 and was available for Microsoft Visual Studio Code and most JetBrains IDEs.
 As of July 2025, Cody Free, Pro, and Enterprise Starter plans have been discontinued, with only Cody Enterprise remaining available for existing enterprise customers.